jido/Arcadam/Quirks.md

 ```

 Note: since the last line doesn't start with spaces, its only nesting is due to the indent sign ">".
-If you were to move this code into an indented item you would need to add one more ">" in front of that last line.

 An alternative way to write the same is with the nesting sign ".":